garciart/flask-demo/tracker/tracker_05/README.md

 # Tracker v05

-This is a demo of a Flask application that incorporates logging.
+This is a sub-demo of a Flask application that incorporates performance profiling.

 -----